RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Experiments

-Table \ref{tab:differentdomainsAMTCele} and Table \ref{tab:differentdomainsPHEME} in Appendix \ref{appendix:resultsondifferentdomains} present the performance of mistral7b on each domain on AMTCele and PHEME separately.
-It can be observed that mistral7b with RAEmoLLM framework overtakes mistral with zero-shot in most domains except for prince, gurlitt, and ebola domains in PHEME, which are significant imbalanced data.
+Table \ref{tab:differentdomainsAMTCele} and Table \ref{tab:differentdomainsPHEME} in Appendix \ref{appendix:resultsondifferentdomains} present the performance of Mistral-7b on each domain on AMTCele and PHEME separately.
+It can be observed that Mistral-7b with RAEmoLLM framework overtakes Mistral with zero-shot and few-shot methods in most domains except for the prince domain in PHEME, which has significantly imbalanced data.
+Additionally, we also conduct some special cases analysis in Appendix \ref{sec:special}.